berndysart/SIS-750-Problem-Set-1/README.md

 ## Overview

-This was an assignment for SIS 750 - Data Analaysis for Dr Austin Hart in Spring 2024 at American University in Washington DC.
+This was an assignment for SIS 750 - Data Analysis for Dr Austin Hart in Spring 2024 at American University in Washington DC.

 The purpose of this first problem set was to have the class get reacquainted with R and experience using R markdown for the production of formal deliverables.
 The class was tasked with completing 5 questions.